ciaoidea/Holo.Codec/README.md

 ## Why it matters

-Holo.Codec is not a general‑purpose archival format.
+Holo.Codec is not a general-purpose archival format.
 It shines where the dominant constraint is **link quality**, not storage:

-- long‑range or deep‑space links with very low SNR and limited visibility windows
+- long-range or deep-space links with very low SNR and limited visibility windows
-- one‑way broadcasts or beacons where acknowledgements and re‑transmissions are expensive or impossible
+- one-way broadcasts or beacons where acknowledgements and re-transmissions are expensive or impossible
-- ad‑hoc or emergency networks where packet loss is high and unpredictable
+- ad-hoc or emergency networks where packet loss is high and unpredictable

 Instead of “perfect or nothing”, Holo.Codec guarantees “**something useful, always**”: